Geometric Approaches on Persistent Homology: Background

 \section{Background}

-\subsection{Related work on Vietoris--Rips complexes}
+\subsection{Related Work on Vietoris--Rips Complexes}

-If $G$ is an unweighted connected graph, then its vertex set can be equipped with the structure of a metric space, where the distance between any two vertices is the (integer) length of the shortest path between them.
+If $G$ is a connected graph, then its vertex set can be equipped with the structure of a metric space, where the distance between any two vertices is the (integer) length of the shortest path between them.
 The power filtration of a graph that we study in this paper, namely the clique complexes of the graph powers of $G$, is nothing other than the Vietoris--Rips simplicial complex filtration of the vertex set of $G$.
 As Vietoris--Rips complexes transform a metric space into a simplicial complex, they were invented by Vietoris to provide a cohomology theory for metric spaces~\cite{Hausmann1995,lefschetz1942algebraic,Vietoris27}.

 If $G$ is a Cayley graph of a group (constructed with respect to a chosen set of generators), then the clique complexes of the graph powers of $G$ are the Vietoris--Rips complexes of the group when equipped with the word metric.
-Indeed, Vietoris--Rips complexes were used in geometric group theory by Rips as a natural way to thicken a space, and to show that torsion-free hyperbolic groups have finite Eilenberg--MacLane spaces~\cite{bridson2011metric}.
+Indeed, Vietoris--Rips complexes were used in geometric group theory by Rips as a natural way to thicken a space, and to show that torsion-free hyperbolic groups have Eilenberg--MacLane spaces with finitely many cells~\cite{bridson2011metric}.